 Shady link building often results in a lot of low-quality, spammy links pointing to a site.
 Links and SEO are connected.
 It’s like keyword stuffing and has a similar history.
 In the early days of SEO, the sites with the most links tended to rank at the top.
 When SEO shifted to focus on quality, the same concept applied to the links pointing to your site.

 Now, shady link building and tons of spammy, low-quality links can hurt you in the search engines instead of helping.
-Because external links are like votes of confidence for your site from other sites, quality matters.
+Because backlinks are like votes of confidence for your site from other sites, quality matters.
 The number of links can still come into play when comparing sites, but, all other things the same, quality will win every time.

 These are just a few common SEO mistakes to avoid.
 Sticking to SEO best practices, testing out tactics to find what delivers results, and doing the right things consistently can help your business grow online over time.